limbernie/limbernie.github.io/_posts/2018-02-09-evilscience-walkthrough.md

 ![xxxlogauditorxxx.py](/assets/images/posts/evilscience-walkthrough/evilscience-13.png)

-It appeared to be displaying the content of the log file depending which of the available logs was chosen.
+It appeared to be displaying the content of the chosen log file.

 For `/var/log/auth.log`: